madlambda/nash/proposal/1-scope-management.md

 print($count) 	# outputs: 1
 ```

-Below is how this proposal solves the
+Below is how this proposal solves the list example:
-scope management problem example:

 ```sh
 fn list() {